-The Company undertook a risk review during the financial year ending 30 June 2022.
+In accordance with the updated Enterprise Risk Management framework, the Company undertook number of enterprise risk reviews during the financial year ending 30 June 2023.

 The output of these reviews forms part of the Board's development of corporate strategy to ensure that risks are appropriately managed and that the Company is in a position to act on strategic opportunities while minimising the Company's exposure to those risks.
-The Board reviews the Company's risk management framework regularly as part of its strategic discussions.
+Previous Austal Corporate Governance Statements have disclosed risks that pertain to Austal's regular and 'business as usual' activities, including risks pertaining to health and safety, employee retention and product liability.
+Austal's FY2023 ESG Report reports on the measures taken by the Company to mitigate and control the aforementioned risks.

-The Company has identified the following matters as posing the most potential risk to the business:
+In keeping with previous disclosures in Austal's Corporate Governance Statements, the Company has identified the following matters as posing the most potential risk to the business: